rbelfils/microservice-kubernetes/HOW-TO-RUN.md

 ## Run the containers

-* Create a Minikube instance with `minikube start --memory=4000`.
+* Create a
+kube instance with `minikube start --memory=4000`.
 This will set the memory of the Kubernetes VM to 4.000 MB - which should be enough for most experiments:
+* For windows : the commande is : `minikube.exe start --kubernetes-version="v1.8.0" --vm-driver="hyperv" --memory=4048 --hyperv-virtual-switch="My Virtual Switch" --v=7 --alsologtostderr`
+* My Virtual Switch : was create if you follow link at section : Install minikube with hyperV

 ```
 [~/microservice-kubernetes]minikube start --memory=4000